jupyter/nbclassic/docs/source/config_overview.rst

 .. _configure_nbserver:

-Notebook server
+NbClassic server
 ---------------
-The Notebook server runs the language kernel and communicates with the front-end Notebook client (i.e. the familiar notebook interface).
+The NbClassic server runs the language kernel and communicates with the front-end NbClassic client (i.e. the familiar notebook interface).

-  - Configuring the Notebook server
+  - Configuring the NbClassic server

       To create a ``jupyter_notebook_config.py`` file in the ``.jupyter`` directory, with all the defaults commented out, use the following command::

-            $ jupyter notebook --generate-config
+            $ jupyter nbclassic --generate-config

       :ref:`Command line arguments for configuration <config>` settings are documented in the configuration file and the user documentation.